Language entry requirements

 You can also read useful information from our student advisers about costs of studying at UAL.

-You must be at least 18 years old on the start date of the course to be eligible for the Pre-sessional course.
+You must be at least 18 years old on the start date of the Pre-sessional course.

 We aim for an inclusive learning environment where disabled and dyslexic students can succeed.